Unplanned-Pregnancy-Help-Parenting-Ready

 Am I Ready to Parent?

-If you’re facing an unplanned pregnancy, becoming a parent was probably not on your horizon just yet.
+If you’re facing an unplanned pregnancy, becoming a mom was probably not on your horizon just yet and you may not feel ready to parent.
 Deciding to parent a child is a lifelong commitment.
 And, having a baby will mean that you have to make changes to your lifestyle, finances, relationships and more.

-Before making the decision, there are so many things to consider that will shape the rest of your life and your baby’s life.
+Before making the decision that you’re ready to parent or not, there are so many things to consider that will shape the rest of your life and your baby’s life.
 That is why we suggest you explore your options in a safe and supportive environment.
 Below are questions to help you start considering if parenting could be right for you and your baby.

 1. Do you want to become a parent now, and for the rest of your life?